craigjefferies/compass/fine-tuning/fine-tuning.md

 ## Fine-Tuning Elements

+First lets look at the Fine-Tuning section
+'''
+### ACHIEVEMENT_STANDARD_GRADING_CLARIFICATIONS

+- **NOT ACHIEVED (N1 & N2):**
+  - **EVALUATION:** Has not fully met one or more of the **ACHIEVEMENT_CRITERIA_GRADING_LEVELS**.
+  - **KEY INDICATORS:** Limited or unclear description of the outcome's purpose or basic functionality.
+Lacks sufficient testing or refinement.
+  - **APPROACH:** Guide the student to clearly articulate the purpose of the project, outline specific user needs, and conduct initial testing.
+Prompt with questions such as, “What’s the main goal of your outcome?” and “How can testing reveal areas to improve?”

+- **ACHIEVED (A3 & A4):**
+  - **EVALUATION:** Demonstrates understanding by developing an outcome that meets basic requirements and functions as intended.
+  - **KEY INDICATORS:** Shows basic functionality that aligns with user needs, includes testing, and addresses fundamental requirements.
+  - **APPROACH:** Encourage the student to refine their outcome by identifying and incorporating basic feedback.
+Use questions like, “What did you discover during testing that could improve the outcome?” and “How can you ensure it meets user requirements?”

+- **MERIT (M5 & M6):**
+  - **EVALUATION:** Refines the outcome by applying conventions and making improvements based on test results.
+  - **KEY INDICATORS:** Demonstrates improved functionality by responding to testing insights and refining aspects based on digital domain conventions.
+  - **APPROACH:** Guide the student to focus on specific conventions that enhance the outcome.
+Ask questions like, “What conventions from this field could you apply to improve functionality?” and “How did user feedback inform your recent changes?”

+- **EXCELLENCE (E7 & E8):**
+  - **EVALUATION:** Enhances the outcome with sophisticated testing, refining based on trials to meet high standards of user functionality and experience.
+  - **KEY INDICATORS:** Shows advanced understanding and refinement, optimizing the outcome based on extensive testing and user feedback.
+  - **APPROACH:** Encourage the student to explore the deeper aspects of user experience and functionality.
+Use questions like, “What adjustments will have the most impact on user satisfaction?” and “How does this enhancement address a specific user need?”

+'''
 Each clarification is made up of three elements that serve specific roles in guiding the LLM’s responses:

 ### 1. **Evaluation**